Nomad

 $ nomad node status

-You can navigate to the Nomad UI in your web browser with the link in the post-setup.sh script output.
-From there, log in with the bootstrap token saved in the NOMAD_TOKEN environment variable by setting the Secret ID to the token's value and clicking on the Clients page from the sidebar navigation.
+Navigate to the Nomad UI in your web browser with the URL in the post-setup.sh script output.
+Click on Sign In in the top right corner and log in with the bootstrap token saved in the NOMAD_TOKEN environment variable.
+Set the Secret ID to the token's value and click Sign in with secret.

 Cleanup

-Use terraform destroy to remove the provisioned infrastructure.
+Use terraform destroy to remove the provisioned infrastructure, along with the VM image built by Packer.
 Respond yes to the prompt to confirm removal.

 $ terraform destroy -var-file=variables.hcl